woodruffw/screenfetch-c/README.md

 ##### Removal:
 Removing screenfetch-c is just as easy as installing it.
-Simply delete the binary and the manpage, which is stored in /usr/share/man/man1/screenfetch.1.gz
+Simply delete the binary, ~/.screenfetchc (if you used manual mode), and the manpage, which is stored in /usr/share/man/man1/screenfetch.1.gz

-If you compiled screenfetch-c manually, the second step may not be required.
+If you compiled screenfetch-c manually, the final step may not be required.

 ### Current Known Compatibility: